alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

 STEP 5:

-Now all the Dependencies and Modification in Source Code, so this time to star
+Now all the Dependencies and Modification in Source Code have been completed, so this is the time to start compiling and use your final product.